BroPilot-AI/PolyQuarium/README.md

 # 🐟 PolyQuarium

-A cozy little 3D aquarium care-sim.
+A cozy little 3D aquarium care sim.
 Keep fish happy, keep the water clean, earn coins, and grow from a humble goldfish bowl to a grand saltwater reef.
-No fail-spiral, no stress — just a calm tank to tend.
+No fail spiral, no stress; just a calm tank to tend.

 Built in **Godot 4** with **GDScript** and free CC0 / CC-BY low-poly art.